 Ayaneo was quick off the mark.
 It was among the first few companies to bring a Windows-based portable gaming console to market following the release of the Nintendo Switch.

-Since then, Ayaneo has carved out its own niche by providing high-end portable gaming devices that feature good build quality and impressive specs.
-They’ve also become known for launching many devices, usually offering them via IndieGoGo before making these devices available via its official store.
+Since then, they’ve carved out their own niche by providing high-end portable gaming devices with good build quality and impressive specs.
+Their devices are typically offered to buyers via IndieGoGo before being added to the official store.

 Ayaneo Pocket EVO